focofofo.com / FAQ / Inventory / Opinion / Resources / Water / Calendar / Mistakes I've made / Goals / Climate change / Build your own food forest!

 The problem: almost all Y-valve hose splitters are made in China, break quickly, possibly breaking your hoses and thus being an enormous expense, and as icing on the cake, are contaminated with lead.
 In short, you pay money to break your hoses and fill your soil with lead.

-The solution: The best product I've found so far is the Camco Garden Hose Y-Style Shut-Off Valve - Brass.
+A solution: The best product I've found so far is the Camco Garden Hose Y-Style Shut-Off Valve - Brass.
 I've bought several.
 It is NSF 61 certified meaning it meets strict requirements on lead.
 This is the only Y-valve hose splitter I've found so far that is NSF 61 certified.

 Downspout extensions